 - Why you feel you should be given a place on the programme.

-Three modules are specific to Sports Physiotherapy and there is also a generic module.
+Three modules are specific to Sports Physiotherapy and there is also 1 core generic research module.
 The modules are presented in block format, with students required to attend the University for two to three-day blocks during the year.

 |Module title||Module code||Credits|